 - Itemized receipts must be provided with the payment document.

 - Exceptions should be directed to the KCTCS System Director of Business Services.

 - A BA50 form should be completed, along with an attached agenda or flyer of the event is required as an attachment to the invoice.

 - An RSVP email would be sufficient for the list of attendees.

 6. Refreshments and Snacks

-Account 50260 should be charged for all expenditures below unless the event is considered a professional development activity, then account 50261 should be charged.
+Account 50260 should be charged for all expenditures below including a professional development activity.

 Meeting refreshments require the written approval of the appropriate dean or system office head (a position that reports to a Vice President or Chancellor).

 Orientations and receptions require the approval of the College President/CEO or appropriate System Vice President or Chancellor and are limited to no more than $1,000 per occurrence.